VillainsRule/DiscordJoiner/README.md

 # Discord Token Joiner (& booster)
 This is a simple tool to mass join Discord tokens into a server.<br>Original tool credit to **[@uutu](https://github.com/TahaGorme)**.
 It is now being maintained by me.<br><br>
-**Due to Discord API changes, tokens may be "locked" after you use this tool.
+**Due to potential future Discord API changes, tokens may be "locked" after you use this tool.
 Use at your own risk.**<br>
 <br>
 ## Support
 Support for **real questions** is provided in [this Discord server](https://discord.gg/AwzRJcN6By).<br>